T2FPV: Dataset and Method for Correcting First-Person View Errors in Pedestrian Trajectory Prediction: RELATED WORK

 \textbf{Synthetic Pedestrian Datasets and Simulation.} Several recent works have generated synthetic data in simulations based on a corresponding real-world dataset.
-FvTraj~\cite{fvtraj} uses Unity to render FPV images from ground truth trajectory data \cite{unity}, but these rendered images consist only of a flat ground plane, with no corresponding environment modeled.
+FvTraj~\cite{fvtraj} uses Unity to render FPV images from ground truth trajectory data \cite{unity}, but these rendered images consist only of a flat ground plane with no corresponding environment modeled.
 DeepSocNav~\cite{deepsoc} generates ego view depth images from ETH/UCY, with a low-fidelity environment model.
-However, they do not include the images from RGB cameras, which are far more common than depth sensors.
-Furthermore, DeepSocNav and FvTraj do not release any generated images or the in-house simulators. \cite{garden} and \cite{sean} are relatively high-fidelity simulation environments with scene constructions of ETH/UCY, built in Unreal Engine~\cite{unrealengine} and Unity~\cite{unity} respectively, but both lack first-person views.
-Additionally, none of these synthetic datasets account for partial trajectories or realistic detection and tracking as a consequence of occlusions and limited FOV.
+However, they do not include images from RGB cameras, which are far more common than depth sensors.
+Furthermore, DeepSocNav~\cite{deepsoc} and FvTraj~\cite{fvtraj} do not release any generated images or their in-house simulators, limiting reproducibility and engagement within the research community.
+Most importantly, both works only use the generated images for augmenting ground truth trajectories when performing prediction; no perception or detection and tracking is used, keeping the task less realistic.

+\cite{garden} and \cite{sean} are relatively high-fidelity simulation environments with scene constructions of ETH/UCY, built in Unreal Engine~\cite{unrealengine} and Unity~\cite{unity} respectively, but both lack first-person views.
+Furthermore, these approaches also have the same aforementioned limitations as \cite{deepsoc, fvtraj} regarding perception and task settings.